langurmonkey/website-source/content/blog/2020/arch-encryption.md

 mkfs.ext4 /dev/nvme0n1p2
 ```

-## LUKS encryption on LVM partition
+## Set up LVM on top of a LUKS drive

+In this part, we set up the disk encryption using LUKS, and then we prepare the Logical Volume Manager with a couple of partitions on top of it.

 Now we need to set up encryption in the third disk.